Tyrrrz/Tyrrrz.me/src/data/blog-posts/unit-testing-is-overrated/Post.md

 }
 ```

 Some developers might still feel uneasy about relying on a real 3rd party web service in tests, because it may lead to non-deterministic results.
-Conversely, one can argue that we do actually want our tests to incorporate that dependency, because we want to catch if it breaks or changes in unexpected ways, as it can lead to bugs in our own software.
+Conversely, one can argue that we do actually want our tests to incorporate that dependency, because we want to be aware if it breaks or changes in unexpected ways, as it can lead to bugs in our own software.

-Of course, doing that is not always possible, for example if a service has usage quotas, costs money, or is simply slow or unreliable.
-In such cases we would want to replace it with a fake (preferably not mocked) implementation in tests instead.
+Of course, using real dependencies is not always possible, for example if the service has usage quotas, costs money, or is simply slow or unreliable.
+In such cases we would want to replace it with a fake (preferably not mocked) implementation to be used in tests instead.
+This, however, is not one of those cases.

-Similarly, we can also write a test that covers the second endpoint.
-This one is simpler because all input parameters are passed directly in URL query:
+Similarly to how we did with the first one, we can also write a test that covers the second endpoint.
+This one is simpler because all input parameters are passed directly as part of URL query:

 ```csharp
 [Fact]